 If you are interested in service on an MSCA Committee, please contact your local chapter president in order to be nominated.

-Current committee composition (terms expire on September 30, 2020).
+Current composition of standing committees (terms expire on September 30, 2022).

 Please contact committee members through local chapter addresses.

 The MSCA Board of Directors created an Investigative Budget Committee at its meeting on August 27, 2021, with the charge with to collect and analyze relevant financial information about the nine state universities, including making information requests when needed, and to work with chapter presidents to inform and educate members of the universities’ financial information.